Kenya - Country Commercial Guide

 Last published date:

-The Kenyan business environment continues to recover, but challenges remain.
-Some key challenges include:
+The Kenyan business environment continues to recover from the impact of COVID-19 and global economic slowdown, but challenges remain.
+These include:

 • Corruption and weak governance

-According to Transparency International’s Global Corruption Perception Index 2021, Kenya ranked 128 out of 180 countries (with 180 being the most corrupt).
-Claims of corrupt dealings, particularly in land purchases and large government contracts persist.
-Other governance issues also include government inefficiency, weak regulatory and judicial systems.
-Obtaining a title to land is potentially fraught with legal complications.
-This reduces the borrowing capacity of families and businesses and constrains Kenya’s ability to broaden its capital base.
-Land reform is a divisive and emotional issue, complicated by tribal traditions, land sale scams, and perceived historical injustices, which Kenya has so far been unable to resolve.
+According to Transparency International’s 2022 Global Corruption Perception Index, Kenya ranked 123 out of 180 countries (with 180 being the most corrupt).
+Claims of corrupt dealings, particularly in land transactions and large government contracts persist.
+Other governance issues also include government inefficiency, and weak regulatory and judicial systems.

-Inadequate enforcement of intellectual property rights (IPR) on videos, music, and computer software makes some U.S. firms reluctant to export these goods and services to Kenya.
+Kenya’s intellectual property rights (IPR) enforcement has improved gradually over recent years, but some U.S. firms remain reluctant to export to Kenya goods and services dependent on a strong IPR regime.
 According to the EIU, competition from low-cost Chinese imports and the prevalence of counterfeit and substandard goods are further barriers, especially in manufacturing.